-It is an axiomatic part of our case that the author of the plays wrote them secretly, was secretly paid for writing them, and destroyed, or concealed direct evidence of his authorship.9 the business... was mortally dangerous, and because of its intimate connection... with certain sexual intimacies that seem to have taken place - with a child born in consequence - about the year 1574, between Elizabeth and Lord Oxford.10
+It is an axiomatic part of our case that the author of the plays wrote them secretly, was secretly paid for writing them, and destroyed, or concealed direct evidence of his authorship.

 This was orthodox.
 However, Allen went further, alleging that the rationale lay deeper, and that: